AleksanderKholodov/AleksanderKholodov/README.md

 ### Hi there 👋
 I'm Kholodov Aleksandr.

+I have some great experience in Data Analysis and Data Science.

+My stack is: Python, Pandas, Numpy, Matplotlib, SciPy, Scikit-learn, Catboost, LGBM, XGBoost

 I'm currently looking for job in DataSciense, ML etc.
 <!--
 **AleksanderKholodov/AleksanderKholodov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.